XHackerHelperX/Octanew-OS/README.md

 Have a more user-friendly design

-Be able to fix everything from the front end
+Be able to run anything from the command line, with no limitations!!!